 Accelerated Bachelor of Science-Master of Science in Accounting Program

 The accelerated Bachelor of Science-Master of Science in Accounting (BS/MSA) program allows outstanding, full-time accounting students the opportunity to earn both B.S. and M.S. degrees.
 Students will complete 150 semester hours of coursework, which is the minimum number of credit hours required to take the Certified Public Accountant exam in Ohio and most other states.
 All students in this program will complete 30 credits of graduate coursework to fulfill the requirements for the master's degree, nine of which will be taken during the senior year.
-Funding opportunities for the fifth year are available through graduate assistantships, internships, and scholarships.
+Funding opportunities for the fifth year are available through internships, and scholarships.
 Those who want to apply for the program should contact the Accountancy Department or your Academic Adviser.

 The Accelerated BS/MS in Accounting offers professional experiences designed to help your transition into industry.
 Professional experiences include a course that comprises a consulting project to a local business, and internships or professional workshops.
 Paid and for-credit internships and cooperative educational opportunities are available by contacting the CBA Internship Coordinator.